Papa Machete, master of Tire Machèt

 🇭🇹Haiti

-Discover Tire Machèt, The Secret Martial Art That Helped Haitian Slaves Win Freedom
+Discover Tire Machèt, The Secret Haitian Martial Art

 The cutlass.
 El machete.
 Le machèt.

 We use them to tend the land, beating back the bush from our homes and outdoor living spaces.
-We use them to farm, to hack through the rainforest on hiking adventures, and, most famously, to open coconuts.
+We use them to farm and hack through the rainforest on hiking adventures.
+They famously come in handy when harvesting and opening coconuts.

-It’s natural to think that machetes were a primary weapon used by slaves against their French oppressors.
+It’s natural to think that enslaved Africans used machetes to fight against their colonial French oppressors.
 Besides sticks, stones, and other hand tools they didn’t have much else.

 What’s surprising, though, is how those machetes were often employed.
 With skill, grace, and a controlled ferocity worthy of classic European fencers and swordsmen of the age.